 - organise a policy event.

-If you are accepted you will continue to be paid your usual stipend throughout your placement.
+You will continue to be paid your usual stipend throughout your placement.
 You could also claim certain eligible travel and accommodation costs up to a maximum of £2,400.
 The amount will depend on the organisation where you choose to do your internship.
-It will be outlined in the application process.

 How to apply

 Before applying, you should read the policy internships scheme guidance (PDF, 156KB).